mvaled/mvaled-github-io-sources/content/python-parsec-experience-report.rst

  Experience report with `parsec.py`_
 =====================================

+:status: draft
-.. categories:: Programming
+:categories: Programming
-.. tags:: Python, Monad, Parsing
+:tags: Python, Monad, Parsing

 A detour put in place of an introduction
 ========================================